 The major projects of the standard

 A management system can in no way be one person’s responsibility.
 This is why it is necessary to set up an organisation that involves several people, including senior management.

 A managerial structure must therefore be created, and work according to a multi-stage methodology: observation, recommendations, defining objectives, implementing projects, periodic review, corrective actions.
 This is the virtuous circle of continuous improvement, outlined in the form of a wheel: the PDCA (Plan, Do, Check, Act).

 Following this logic, the energy review and the audit consists of monitoring energy flows for all transformation activities, in order to analyse the energy performance as things stand.
 It is then a matter of detecting significant energy use (SEU) before implementing actions for improvement.

 The 5 benefits of a digital solution for implementing the iso 50001 standard

-1. Better management of Energy Performance Indicators (EPI)
+1. Better management of energy performance indicators (EPIs)

-Due to a lack of time, these notorious indicators are often limited, in industry, to a measurement of kWh consumed in each production unit.
+Due to a lack of time, these notorious indicators are often limited.
+For example, in industry, to a measurement of kWh consumed in each production unit.
 By using a digital tool, one can go far beyond these KPIs that are just too generalised and not complex enough.

 2. A view of the situation in real time

 With the right EPIs and a view in real time, it is possible to act immediately when an anomaly is detected.
 In setting up an energy management system, it is not enough to simply extract data and analyse it on the basis of archives.
 You must also be able to implement corrective measures as soon as possible.
 This is totally impossible to do with manual data analysis.